 Please be aware that USNO is a military installation.
 Public access is limited to the designated tour nights and tours may be suspended at any time and with little notice by military security and/or other considerations.

 If a specific Monday doesn't fit your schedule, or if you would like more options for telescopic viewing of astronomical objects in the Washington area, be sure to check our page of links to local Observatories, Planetaria, and amateur astronomy groups.

 Individual and group tour passes must be reserved in advance for every Monday night tour.
 You must provide the names and dates-of-birth of all individuals in your party.
 An individual requester can apply for a maximum of 20 spaces for an organized group.
 As a Requester, you must also provide an e-mail address (required) and an optional daytime telephone or FAX number so that we may contact you with the status of your request.
 Your request will be processed in the order in which it was received.
 You will receive an e-mail or telephone confirmation when your order has been processed no later than the Friday before your First Choice tour date.
 If you have not received a confirmation notice by this time, you may assume that you are NOT on the name list(s) for your requested date(s).
 We will make every effort to try to contact you to schedule a subsequent date.

 All adult visitors will be required to present a valid government-issued photo ID (CAC, Passport, Driver's License, etc.) that matches their name and date-of birth before they are admitted to the grounds.
-Visitors who do not have a confirmed reservation will not be admitted under any circumstances.
+Visitors who do not have a confirmed reservation and/or proper ID will not be admitted under any circumstances.